AMLO, the INE and provocation

 The INE could say I will do it, but with three pesos scratched out there, few ballot boxes, little infrastructure; the exercise fails everywhere.
 Let’s imagine the next morning in the Palace and the afternoon in networks and other spaces.

-Let’s say the court corrects the absurdity and money comes to the institute.
+Let’s say that the Court corrects the absurdity and money reaches the institute.
 Morenoism will be launched, as it has already done, against the Court as an addition to the attack against the INE.

 And then it is not going to be that, as usually happens in these exercises, beyond many ballot boxes and a lot of promotion, the final numbers are rather poor.
 The INE will be blamed from the ruling party.